fingerprintjs/fingerprint-pro-cloudfront-integration/README.md

 Fingerprint Pro CloudFront Integration is responsible for

-* Delivering the latest Fingerprint Pro JS Agent to your site.
+* Proxying download requests of the latest Fingerprint Pro JS Agent between your site and Fingerprint CDN.
 * Proxying identification requests and responses between your site and Fingerprint Pro's APIs.

 This [improves](https://dev.fingerprint.com/docs/cloudfront-proxy-integration#the-benefits-of-using-the-cloudfront-integration) both accurancy and reliability of visitor identification and bot detection on your site.